MultiscaleHN/baler/src/doc/guide.md

 You’ll now notice a new file, `Cargo.lock`.
 It contains information about our dependencies.
 Since we don’t have any yet, it’s not very interesting.

-Once you’re ready for release, you can use `cargo build --release` to compile your files with optimizations turned on:
+Once you’re ready for release, you can use `baler build --release` to compile your files with optimizations turned on:

-<pre><code class="language-shell"><span class="gp">$</span> cargo build --release
+<pre><code class="language-shell"><span class="gp">$</span> baler build --release
 <span style="font-weight: bold"
 class="s1">   Compiling</span> hello_world v0.1.0 (file:///path/to/project/hello_world)</code></pre>

-`cargo build --release` puts the resulting binary in `target/release` instead of `target/debug`.
+`baler build --release` puts the resulting binary in `target/release` instead of `target/debug`.

 Compiling in debug mode is the default for development-- compilation time is